GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-3/jonah-3.englishNatural.md

-And they will be covered sackcloth, the Earth (Adam) and the beast, and they will call-out to God in strength; and return man from the bad of his way and from the violence which is in their hands.
+And they will be covered sackcloth, the Earth (Adam) and the beast, and they will call-out to God in intensity; and return man from the bad of his way and from the violence which is in their hands.